matthewrobertson/matthewrobertson.github.com/source/_posts/2013-02-15-introducing-ress.markdown

 ### 1. Annotating mobile versions of your app:

 RESS allows you to specify alternate versions of your rails app.
-Each alternate version has two mandatory attributes: 1) A subdomain under which the version will be served and 2) a media query that describes the type of clients that should be redirected to that site.
+You can add as many alternate versions as you need (eg one for tablets, one for phones etc).
+Each alternate version has two mandatory attributes: 1) A subdomain under which the version will be served and 2) a media query that describes the type of clients that should be redirected to that version.

 Once registered, RESS provides a helper method called `ress_anotation_tags` that can be used to add annotations to the `<head>` of your document.
 These tags describe where the alternate versions of your site are located and which devices should be redirected to them.